 Malmö today is a natural hub for people and cultures from worldwide.
-The city’s inhabitants come from around 170 countries and speak some 150 different languages.
+The city’s inhabitants come from around 180 countries.
 This diversity is one of Malmö’s key assets and creates the basis for a rich cultural life.
 It also equips Malmö to perform well in an ever-more globalised world.

 Malmö aspires to be a sustainable city – socially, economically and environmentally.
-Businesses, researchers, local people and the city authorities are working closely together to reduce health-related inequality, especially among children and youth.
-And Malmö is also pioneering environmental zones such as Augustenborg, the Western Harbour and Hyllie.
+Businesses, researchers, inhabitants and the city authorities are working closely together to reduce health-related inequality, especially among children and youth.
+Malmö is also pioneering environmental zones such as Augustenborg, the Western Harbour and Hyllie.